 Learn to Teach CSC

-The Department of Computer Science is excited to partner with the LSU School of Education to offer a new second discipline concentration for computer science majors – Computer Science and Second Discipline: Education.
+The Division of Computer Science and Engineering is excited to partner with the LSU School of Education to offer a new second discipline concentration for computer science majors – Computer Science and Second Discipline: Education.
 The five education courses in this concentration prepare students to teach computer science at the high school level.
 A new CSC Teaching Methods course, EDUC 2000/CSC 2700 was developed for this program.
 Along with the new SD concentration, LSU has created a Post-Baccalaureate Computer Science Teacher Certification Program.
 It is available to any LSU student, CSC or non-CSC, who graduates with at least 30 credit hours of computer science and completes the five courses that make up the SD concentration.
 Scholarships are available for students who decide to pursue the certification program, funded by the U.S. Department of Education.

 Computer Science and a Second Discipline: Education